-It is easily recognized by its pale bulb and long green stalks, and can be grown almost anywhere.
-All parts of the fennel plant - including the bulb, stalk, leaves and seeds - are edible and contribute a nice blend of flavor to other foods.
+Fennel has a pale bulb and long green stalks.
+It can be grown almost anywhere.
+All parts of the fennel plant, including the bulb, stalk, leaves, and seeds, are edible.
+They add flavor to other foods.

 Contents of this article: